sayed6201/capstone_ML_Azure_nano_degree/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 I chose LogisticRegression model to predict the value of the dependent variable.
 As it is a classification problem so LogisticRegression can perform better in this regard.
+Among the parameter sampling methods i chose random sampling method where hyperparameter values are randomly selected from the defined search space.
+It also supports early termination of low-performance runs.
+Furthermore,for the early stopping policy i chose Bandit policy with slack factor of 0.1, which will terminate runs where the primary metric is not within the specified slack factor compared to the best performing run.

-The 2 parameters that i tuned using hyperdrive are described below:
+The 2 parameters that i tuned using hyperdrive these are described below:
           1. '--C': choice(0.01,5,20,100,500)
               * This parameter is an inverse of regularization strength.
 Larger values cause weaker and smaller values cause stronger regularization.
 I chose 0.01,5,20,100,500 and the best model had inverse of regularization strength of 0.01, 500 and 100.
           2. '--max_iter': choice(10,50,100,150,200)